Creatine is one of the most popular supplements used to bring about improvements in athletic performance.

 Is Creatine Safe?

-There are some individuals who believe creatine to be hazardous to health, however, research does not support this.
+Some individuals believe creatine to be hazardous to health; however, research does not support this.

 A long-term study investigating the safety of creatine supplementation found no negative effects on health (3).

 Two common concerns in regards to creatine are the impact on renal function and hydration levels.

 Providing that the correct dosage is taken, studies suggest that creatine does not adversely impact renal function in healthy individuals.